Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Experimental Evaluation

 \subsection{SAE Evaluation}

-In Table \ref{tab:saebench}, we provide results for various standard evaluations of SAEs to ensure that temporal consistency does not significantly degrade reconstruction quality.
-We define our metrics as such. \textbf{Fraction Variance Explained (FVE):} The fraction of the SAE input data's total variance that is successfully captured by the SAE decomposition, or $1-\mathrm{Var}(x-\hat{x})/\mathrm{Var}(x)$. \textbf{Cosine Similarity (Cos Sim):} The cosine similarity between the SAE inputs and outputs. \textbf{Fraction Alive:} The proportion of SAE features that activate at least once on the test data. \textbf{Activation Smoothness:} For each sequence $s$, we filter for active features (features that fire at least once over the sequence).
+In Table \ref{tab:saebench}, we provide results for various standard evaluations of SAEs to ensure that temporal consistency does not significantly degrade reconstruction quality. \textbf{Fraction Variance Explained (FVE):} The fraction of the SAE input data's total variance that is successfully captured by the SAE decomposition, or $1-\mathrm{Var}(x-\hat{x})/\mathrm{Var}(x)$. \textbf{Cosine Similarity (Cos Sim):} The cosine similarity between the SAE inputs and outputs. \textbf{Fraction Alive:} The proportion of SAE features that activate at least once on the test data. \textbf{Smoothness:} For each sequence $s$, we filter for active features (features that fire at least once over the sequence).
 We compute $\Delta_s = \frac{1}{n'}\sum_{i=1}^{n'}\max_{t\in{[1...T]}}|\mathbf{f}_i(\mathbf{x}_t) - \mathbf{f}_i(\mathbf{x}_{t-1})|/\|\mathbf{x}_t-\mathbf{x}_{t-1}\|_2$ the average max absolute change over the $n'$ active features normalized by the change in model latents\footnote{This can be viewed as the average per-feature Lipschitz constant across sequences.}.
-Finally, we average over multiple sequences to get a smoothness score, $S = \frac{1}{n}\sum_s^n \Delta_s$.

-\textbf{Automated Interpretability (Autointerp) Score:} Score for how correct feature explanations are.
+Finally, we average over multiple sequences to get a smoothness score, $S = \frac{1}{n}\sum_s^n \Delta_s$. \textbf{Automated Interpretability (Autointerp) Score:} Score for how correct feature explanations are.
 We use SAEBench \citep{karvonen2025saebench} to generate and score feature explanations with Llama3.3-70B-Instruct.
 For each latent, the LLM generates potential feature explanations based on a range of activating examples.
 Then, we collect activating and non-activating examples and ask a judge (also Llama3.3-70B-Instruct) to use the feature explanation to categorize examples and score its performance.\footnote{Note that both the generation and scoring phase are highly noisy and dependent on the LLM judge.}

 We see that Temporal SAEs perform nearly equivalently to both Matryoshka and BatchTopK SAEs for both Pythia-160m and Gemma2-2b for FVE, Cosine Similarity, Fraction of Alive Features, and Autointerpretability score, meaning the added improvement in temporal consistency and semantic information recovery does not come at a significant cost to core SAE performance.